CS208 Logic & Algorithms

 Question 3(b) (1 mark)

-This question asks you to prove that a mirroring function mirrors a specific input, using the following axioms describing the mirror function:
+This question asks you to prove that a mirroring function mirrors a specific input, using some axioms that describe how mirroring works on nodes and leaves:

 (config (name "Question 3(b)") (assumptions (mirror-leaf "mirror(leaf()) = leaf()") (mirror-node "∀x. ∀y. mirror(node(x, y)) = node(mirror(y), mirror(x))")) (goal "mirror(node(leaf(), node(leaf(), leaf()))) = node(node(leaf(), leaf()), leaf())"))